TheDarkPyotr/ASE-2223/README.md

 The official course's syllabus can be found [here](./syllabus.pdf).

-**Disclaimer**: This notes **surely** contains errors and typos: if you find some please contribute to mantain the notes updated and correct by cloning the repository.
+**Disclaimer**: This notes **surely** contains errors and _topos_: if you find some please contribute to mantain the notes updated and correct by cloning the repository.